anzy03/Unity-Lover-is-a-Day/README.md

 Unity Version : 2019.3.10f1

-To play the gaem visit [The Itch.io page](https://mranzy.itch.io/lover-is-a-day "Lover is a Day")
+To play the game visit [The Itch.io page](https://mranzy.itch.io/lover-is-a-day "Lover is a Day")

 ## Screenshot